StaticStudios/static-website/app/md/rules.md

 clickers, macros, or other automation tools on alt accounts.
 Furthermore, using alts to exploit mechanics, perform duplication glitches, or otherwise gain an unfair advantage is not permitted.

+You may not use an alt account to grind skills and claim additional rewards, which gives an unfair advantage.

 Each account should be used in a way that does not abuse server mechanics or bypass limitations intended for single-player use.

+You may use an alt account to AFK on the server for spawners.

 ### AFK Clicking and Macros